Milo455/mis-sucus/README.md

 ## Running Tests

 If this is a fresh environment without packages installed, run the setup script.
-It installs all development dependencies using `npm ci`:
+It installs all development dependencies using `npm install`:

 ```bash
 ./scripts/setup.sh